pedramamini/pedramamini/README.md

 In 2005 Pedram moved to Austin, Texas to create the Zero Day Initiative (ZDI, http://www.zerodayinitiative.com) under the network security company TippingPoint.
 Similar to the VCP, the ZDI is a program for rewarding independent researchers for responsibly disclosing security vulnerabilities.
 This program has grown to be the largest and most successful of its kind.
 In the 5 years that Pedram ran the program, it unearthed and helped patch over 1,100 critical security flaws with contributions from over 1,600 researchers worldwide... that trend continues today.
 TippingPoint was acquired by 3Com and later Hewlett-Packard.

 After the HP acquisition in 2010, Pedram founded and developed Jumpshot, a consumer product for out-of-band malware removal.
 A unique software solution, Jumpshot differed from typical malware removal products in that the potentially infected computer is actually turned off.
 Jumpshot then took control of the system hardware and cleaned viruses and other undesirables from a forensic viewpoint with crowd-driven support from the cloud.
 A portion of the system was granted US patent #8812832.
 Jumpshot was unveiled from stealth mode in July of 2012 on the crowdfunding site Kickstarter.
 Soon after releasing the software to the general public, driven by excellent reviews on the efficacy of the product, Jumpshot was acquired by Avast.
-In September of 2013 Jumpshot was re-branded as GrimeFighter and operates as high profit margin product for Avast today.
+In September of 2013 Jumpshot was re-branded as GrimeFighter.
+(Do note, this is not the data sciences firm Jumpshot.)

 Currently, Pedram focuses the majority of his time on InQuest (http://www.inquest.net).
 InQuest product provides Deep File Inspection (DFI) for real-time threat detection and "RetroHunting", a novel approach that leverages the power of hindsight to apply todays threat intelligence to yesterday's data.
 Built by SOC analysts for SOC analysts, InQuest is designed to save enterprises their most limited resource, human cognition.
 Bridging the talent gap through the democratization of advanced analyst skill-sets and reducing analyst frustration.

-Pedram authored "Fuzzing: Brute Force Vulnerability Discovert", has presented at BlackHat, DefCon, RECon, Ekoparty, Microsoft Bluehat, ShmooCon, ToorCon and Virus Bulletin, and taught numerous sold out reverse engineering courses.
+Pedram authored "Fuzzing: Brute Force Vulnerability Discovery", has presented at BlackHat, DefCon, RECon, Ekoparty, Microsoft Bluehat, ShmooCon, ToorCon and Virus Bulletin, and taught numerous sold out reverse engineering courses.
 Of particular interest to the vulnerability and exploitation markets and history, see his presentation from Buenos Aires:

 Mostrame la guita!
 Adventures in buying vulnerabilities.
 Slides: http://www.ekoparty.org/archive/2009/Mostrame_la_guita_.pdf